e-picas/bash-library/ROADMAP.md

 ## TODO

--   skip the 'libhelp' option (which have no real meaning) to prefer the manpage => OK
 -   the output of 'version' may follow GNU specs: => OK

 		GNU hello 2.3
 		Copyright (C) 2007 Free Software Foundation, Inc.
 		License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
 		This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

--   skip the 'libdoc' option ; it just can be invoked by calling the lib itself => OK

 -   arrange the "interface" according to new work on the dev-tools
--   format of the error and log infos (according to GNU) => OK
--   "usage" long option => OK

 sample output of 'man' error:

-    MacBook-Pro-de-Pierre:piwi-bash-library pierrecassat$ man src/piwi-bash-library.man -x
+    ¬$ man src/piwi-bash-library.man -x
     man, version 1.6c

     usage: man [-adfhktwW] [section] [-M path] [-P pager] [-S list]